UWStout/gfx-2d-base-vsc/README.md

 git checkout <tagname>
 ```

-See the [github website](https://github.com/UWStout/gfx-2d-base-vsc/tags) for lists of accepted tagnames.
+See the [github website](https://github.com/UWStout/gfx-2d-base-vsc/tags) for a list of accepted tag names.

 ## 2. Install node.js and npm:

-Download and run the LTS version available from https://nodejs.org/en/
+Download and install the LTS version of node.js with npm available from https://nodejs.org/en/

 ## 3. Install dependencies: